uw-madison-chem-shops/glassblowing-printables/README.md

 There is a limitation with the parameters, the pitch of the threads which must be adjusted manually in the spiral features.
 The thread standards used are from https://www.gewinde-normen.de/en/knuckle-thread-din-168.html

 ## V Block

+For holding tubestock in the saw at certain angles.

 ![V Block](./vblock/vblock.jpg)